deficollective/defiscan/src/content/protocols/etherfi-stake/ethereum.md

 ### Ethereum staking

 EtherFi relies on _Node Operators_ to operate Ethereum validators. _Node Operators_ are whitelisted by EtherFi and users' funds are not in control by the _Node Operators_, as explained in the [protocol analysis](#protocol-analysis).
-Nonetheless, the _Node Operators_ may misbehave and lose funds due to slashing.
-Each validator is linked to a `EtherFiNode` contract, and the withdrawn funds are sent to the dedicated Eigenlayer `Eigenpod` contract.
-The `Eigenpod` contracts implement EIP7002 which enables withdrawals to be triggered from the contracts directly.
+Nonetheless, the _Node Operators_ may misbehave and lose funds due to slashing, but they do not control the withdrawal address where the withdrawn funds are sent to.
+The withdrawal contract implements EIP7002 which allows it to trigger withdrawals onchain.
 The protocol can therefore handle both validator deposits and withdrawals without relying on _Node Operators_.

-According to [rated](https://explorer.rated.network/o/Ether.Fi?network=mainnet&timeWindow=1d&viewBy=operator&page=1&pageSize=30&idType=pool) EtherFi has 21 different _Node Operators_ which manage the 2.5M `ETH` staked.
-It is worth noting that providers of Distributed Validator Technology (DVT) such as SSV and Obol count as 1 operator each, but are in fact operating validators in a distributed setup, by many different independent actors.
-The `ETH` is not equally distributed among operators, with the biggest operator handling 177'000 `ETH`.

-With the implementation of EIP7002 and the current diversification of node operators discussed in the [dependencies](#dependencies) section, EtherFi would score a _Low_ Autonomy risk score for its dependency on ethereum validator _Node Operators_.
+With the implementation of EIP7002 and the current diversification of node operators discussed in the [dependencies](#dependencies) section, EtherFi would score a _Low_ Autonomy risk score for its dependency on _Node Operators_.

 ### Restaking on Eigenlayer

 The staked `ETH` associated with `eETH` is restaked onchain using the Eigenlayer protocol.
 EtherFi delegates their staked `ETH` to _Eigenlayer Node Operators_, those operators can choose which _Eigenlayer AVS_ they will operate for.
-The possible malicious actions of those actors are described in detail in the [DeFiScan Eigenlayer report](/protocols/eigenlayer/ethereum#dependencies).
-For the purpose of this report, we note that _AVSs_ could lead to a complete loss of the _Operator_'s delegated staked `ETH` through slashing, which would lead to the _loss of user funds_.
-On the other hands, _Operators_ could trigger slashing through misbehaviors and bad performances, or operate for malicious _AVSs_.

-[To date](https://community.chaoslabs.xyz/etherfi/risk/avs), the staked `ETH` is restaked through 12 _EigenLayer Node Operators_ across 17 _EigenLayer AVSs_.
-The funds are not equally distributed among _Operators_ and _AVSs_; the _Operator_ and _AVS_ with the highest risk concentrations have 17.5% and 9.9% respectively."
+Malicious _AVSs_ or _Operators_ could lead to the _loss of user funds_ or _loss of unclaimed yied_, as discussed in the [dependencies](#dependencies) section.

+We analysed the Eigenlayer protocol to be of Stage 0 in a [dedicated report](/protocols/eigenlayer/ethereum#dependencies).
+This impacts EtherFi's own score and limits it to a high centralization risk for the _Autonomy_ dimension.

-Other liquid staking tokens (LSTs), such as Lido's `stETH`, can be restaked on Eigenlayer and transformed into `eETH` using the `Liquifier` contract.
+Finally, other liquid staking tokens (LSTs), such as Lido's `stETH`, can be restaked on Eigenlayer and transformed into `eETH` using the `Liquifier` contract.
 In this case, the tokens are also restaked on Eigenlayer using a dedicated and predetermined strategy for each type of LST.
+The deposits are currently limited to `stETH` with a cap of 850'000 ETH.
+Since this represents less than 35% of EtherFi's TVL, this grants EtherFi a medium dependency on Lido.

 > Autonomy score: High